fyscher/mimik/share/en_CA.ascii/man1/false.md

 # Synopsis

-`false [-e] [error]`
+`false [error]`

 # Description

-The `false` utility shall exit false.
+The *false* utility shall exit false.

 # Options

-## -e

-This utility will interpret error as an errno name.
+The *false* utility shall not parse any options.

 # Operands

 ## error

-Error will be the returned exit status; by default is interpreted as an integer, unless the -e option is given it will be interpreted as an errno name.
+Error will be the returned exit status as a positive integer.

 # Environment Variables